 - Treezor bills itself as a “one-stop-shop payment solution” since it covers the entire payment scope.
 Using this API-based white label banking software, companies can set up their own digital banks with IBANs, e-wallets, payment card programs, KYC compliance, SEPA payments, and more.
 In 2019 this Paris-based firm was purchased by the Societe Generale group to speed up Treezor’s expansion in Europe.
 Today they collaborate with Lydia, Compte CO2, Qonto, and others.

-- Cambr was generated from a partnership between StoneCastle and Q2, and currently, it offers a comprehensive banking solution “built for scale.”
+- Cambr banking was generated from a partnership between StoneCastle and Q2, and currently, it offers a comprehensive financial solution “built for scale.”
 Even though it doesn’t provide fully turn-key BaaS apps like the aforecited banking-as-a-service providers, it comes with the fundamental infrastructure, including compliance, debit cards, elementary deposit accounts, and payments.
-Cambr encapsulates Q2’s CorePro operational technology and StoneCastle’s Distributed Deposit Network with 800+ indigenous banks, as well as vast industry experience of both.
+The Cambr bank encapsulates Q2’s CorePro operational technology and StoneCastle’s Distributed Deposit Network with 800+ indigenous banks, as well as vast industry experience of both.
 Some of the clients are Qapital, MoneyLion, and Joust.